How LS Sunrooms Build Equity with Building Codes

 The purpose of building codes

 One obstacle homeowners face when planning for home additions is the area’s strict building codes.
-Building codes regulate the procedures and details of construction.
-The International Code Council (ICC) maintains these codes for states or provincial governments to use.
-When contractors, like LivingSpace dealers, build onto your home, it is important they do so while obeying the area’s building codes.
+These requirements regulate the procedures and details of construction, in order for a home to be safe.
+When builders, such as LivingSpace dealers, build onto your home, it is important they do so while obeying the area’s building codes.

 Selling your home